 - 1. Attend all classes. - 2.
-Complete all readings in advance of class meetings. - 3.
+Carefully complete all readings in advance of class meetings.
+(Some material may require re-reading.) - 3.
 Write the maximum number of short papers (4). - 4.
 Be an informed participant in discussions by drawing directly on the texts. - 5.
-Write a final paper that builds on your best short paper and responds to my comments and-if applicable-the comments of your classmates.
+Write a final paper that builds on your best short paper and responds to my comments, as well as-if applicable-the comments of your classmates.